ietf-wg-asdf/SDF/sdf.md

 {: #sdfdataqual2 title="SDF-defined Qualities of sdfData"}

-1. Note that the quality `unit` was called `units` in earlier drafts of SDF.
-   The unit name SHOULD be as
+1. The unit name SHOULD be as
    per the {{senml-units (SenML Units)<RFC8428}} Registry or the {{secondary-units (Secondary Units)<RFC8798}} Registry in {{-units}}
    as specified by